-My therapist emphasized to me in my therapy that underlying feelings of shame, coming from a damaging childhood, colored my psychology enormously.
+My own therapist emphasized to me that underlying feelings of shame, coming from a damaging childhood, colored my psychology enormously.
 We all have shame, but some of us may be drowning in it.
 Growing up with a sense of inner defectiveness is excruciating and people usually have no choice but to cover over those feelings both to themselves and to others, so as to to “look good.”
 Part of the work of therapy is encouraging a client to turn towards these buried feelings of shame and find a better place of acceptance in relation to them so that that person isn’t stuck in a costume of always “looking good” at the expense of feeling fraudulent or empty.

 In preparing for a course to professionals on the importance of shame, I began reading Sylvan Tomkins’ work which makes a connection between shame, joy and excitement.
 It works like this: If you run up to someone, happy to see him, and he doesn’t respond excitedly, you will immediately feel foolish (shame).
 Without thinking, you might blush, your eyes will turn downcast, and your shoulders will slump.
 That’s shame.